Table Of Contents

 • SeatGeek save 6-8 hours of investigation time per question about cost.

-• MalwareBytes to achieve granular unit economics, in particular, cost per product, to know exactly where their cloud costs are going.
+• MalwareBytes conduct granular unit economics, in particular, cost per product, to know exactly where their cloud costs are going.

 • Remitly allocate 50% more costs without tagging.